 - 1. Aggrieved Status.
-Standing to maintain an appeal requires the appellant to show they are particularly injured by the Commissioner's decision. - 2.
+The appeal must explain how the person filing the appeal has standing to maintain an appeal.
+This requires an explanation of how the person filing the appeal may suffer a particularized injury as a result of the Commissioner's decision. - 2.
 The findings, conclusions or conditions objected to or believed to be in error.
 Specific references and facts regarding the appellant's issues with the decision must be provided in the notice of appeal. - 3.
 The basis of the objections or challenge.
 If possible, specific regulations, statutes or other facts should be referenced.
 This may include citing omissions of relevant requirements, and errors believed to have been made in interpretations, conclusions, and relevant requirements. - 4.
 The remedy sought.
-This can range from reversal of the Commissioner's decision on the license or permit to changes in specific permit conditions.

-- 5. All the matters to be contested.
+This can range from reversal of the Commissioner's decision on the license or permit to changes in specific permit conditions. - 5.
+All the matters to be contested.
 The Board will limit its consideration to those arguments specifically raised in the written notice of appeal. - 6.
 Request for hearing.
-The Board will hear presentations on appeals at its regularly scheduled meetings, unless a public hearing is requested and granted.
+The Board will hear presentations on appeals at its regularly scheduled meetings, unless a public hearing on the appeal is requested and granted.
 A request for public hearing on an appeal must be filed as part of the notice of appeal. - 7.
 New or additional evidence to be offered.
-The Board may allow new or additional evidence as part of an appeal only when the person seeking to add information to the record can show due diligence in bringing the evidence to the DEP's attention at the earliest possible time in the licensing process or show that the evidence itself is newly discovered and could not have been presented earlier in the process.
-Specific requirements for additional evidence are found in Chapter 2, Section 24(B)(5).
+The Board may allow new or additional evidence, referred to as supplemental evidence, to be considered by the Board in an appeal only when the evidence is relevant and material and that the person seeking to add information to the record can show due diligence in bringing the evidence to the DEP's attention at the earliest possible time in the licensing process or that the evidence itself is newly discovered and could not have been presented earlier in the process.
+Specific requirements for additional evidence are found in Chapter 2.